nekStab/nekStab/README.md

 ### Citation

-When using **nekStab**, please consider citing one of the following papers:
+When using **nekStab**, please consider citing one of the following papers :

 - [Loiseau et al. (2019)](https://arxiv.org/pdf/1804.03859.pdf) presents most of the theoretical framework underlying **nekStab**.
 ```bibtex